lajanki/rpi-hwmonitor-display/README.md

 ```

 ## Run
-To run the statistics poller:
+Run the statistics poller on the host system with:
 ```
 python poller.py
 ```
-Then, run the monitor in a different terminal with
+Then, run the monitor on the client (or in a different terminal) with
 ```
-python main.py [--fullscreen]
+python main.py
 ```

 ## Windows setup